codifieddev/kalpTree/PROJECT_STRUCTURE.md

 │       └── pages/
 ```

-# Project Structure: dzinly-next
+# Project Structure: KalpTree-next

-This document provides an overview of the folder and file structure for the `dzinly-next` project.
+This document provides an overview of the folder and file structure for the `KalpTree-next` project.

 ## Root Directory
 - `.env`, `.env.example` - Environment variable files